Earthquake kills 157, injures 5,700 in China's Sichuan

 Xinhua said 6,000 troops were in the area to help with rescue efforts.
 State television CCTV said only emergency vehicles were being allowed into Ya'an, although Chengdu airport had reopened.

 Rescuers in Lushan had pulled 91 survivors out of rubble, Xinhua said.
-In villages closest to the epicentre, almost all low-rise buildings had collapsed, footage on state television showed.
+In villages closest to the epicenter, almost all low-rise buildings had collapsed, footage on state television showed.

 "We are very busy right now, there are about eight or nine injured people, the doctors are handling the cases," said a doctor at a Ya'an hospital who gave her family name as Liu.